 Reimbursement is for Clinics and Required Equipment only.
 See the Reimbursement Information for details.
 Email the Admin to get the form.

 Officials can submit 1 form per season for certification and/or approved equipment costs incurred during the current season to a maximum amount.
 Restrictions apply so please contact the Admin for verification.

 The list of approved equipment is listed under "Equipment Requirements".

-Central Zone allocates Officials according their Postal Code.
+Central Region allocates Officials according their Postal Code.

 If you reside in Calgary and are a younger, relatively new official or are simply interested in officiating the younger levels of hockey (U9, U11 and some divisions in U13), you will receive your assignments from an assignor responsible for the local community in which you reside.